Register for Classes

 Step 1b: New Student Setup

 If you are a new student and you want to register for courses, you will first need to activate your Johns Hopkins Enterprise Directory (JHED) ID and your university student email account.
-To do this, follow our tutorials for activating your JHED Login and setting up your student email account.
+To do this, follow the JHU tutorial for activating your JHED login.

-PROOF OF IMMUNIZATION – AAP students under the age of 26 are required to show proof of immunization before they can register for any courses in their first semester (please refer to pg.
-13 of our catalog for further explanation).
+PROOF OF IMMUNIZATION – AAP students under the age of 26 (unless you meet the waiver criteria) are required to show proof of immunization before they can register for any courses in their first semester (please refer to pg.
+12 of the 2014-2015 Academic Catalog for further explanation).
 If you need an immunization form to present to your healthcare provider for completion, please download the form here.

 Once your have set up these accounts, you may proceed with your registration process.